ganesh92git/Language-Recognition/README.md

 and all their dependencies

-**Note:- **This program is created with python 2.7.14 and it is tested and proved to be working for conda distribution for python 2.7.
+**Note:-** This program is created in python 2.7.14 and it is tested and proved to be working for conda distribution for python 2.7.

 ------------